func25/aimlog/README.md

 # batchlog

-batchlog is used to batch the logs (and built on top of zerolog)
+batchlog is used to batch the logs (built on top of zerolog), avoid spamming

 * [Installation](#installation)
 * [Samples](#samples)